dianamw/GreenVulcano-Beta/pages/New_deploy.md

 # Guide to the new functionality of deploy of GV ESB V4 alpha1

-The new process of deployment is based on two distinct phases: installation of the configuration and release of the configuration installed.
+The new process of deploy is based on two distinct phases: installation of the configuration and release of the configuration installed.

 ### Installation of the configuration: